-Putting in a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.
+Putting in a ventilation system to your home can keep indoor air from being stuffy and manage humidity levels.

 How Indoor Air Quality Affects Your Health

-Mold, pollen and pet dander are ordinary pollution sources in your home.
-Other supplies include household cleaners and volatile organic compounds (VOCs).
+Mold, pollen and pet dander are common pollution sources in your home.
+Other causes include household cleaners and volatile organic compounds (VOCs).

-VOCs can be released by products in your home, such as building materials, flooring or furniture.
+VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
 They can also be detected in some air fresheners and scented candles.
-Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other issues.
+Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

-Numerous scientific studies have learned respiratory diseases, asthma and other health problems are linked to inferior indoor air quality.
-Allergies can also be triggered by indoor air quality issues.
+Numerous scientific studies have learned respiratory diseases, asthma and other health problems are connected to bad indoor air quality.
+Allergies can also be aggravated by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality